unisave-cloud/docs/steam-microtransactions.md

 > **TL;DR of how Steam microtransactions work**
 > 1. Player clicks "buy this gold pack".
 > 2. Your *game client* tells your *purchasing server* (part of your backend server) that the Steam user `123` wants to buy the product `xyz` for `$999`.
-> 3. Your *purchasing server* tells the same thing to Steam but adds your `App ID` and publisher key.
+> 3. Your *purchasing server* tells the same thing to Steam but adds your `App ID` and [publisher key](https://partner.steamgames.com/doc/webapi_overview/auth).
-> 4. Steam will perform the checkout process with the player.
+> 4. Steam will perform the checkout process with the player using [Steam overlay](https://partner.steamgames.com/doc/features/overlay) displayed over your running game.
 > 5. Steam will notify your *game client* (via a Steamworks callback), that the transaction was authorized / aborted.
 > 6. Your *game client* will tell your *purchasing server* to finalize the transaction.
 > 7. Your *purchasing server* will finalize the transaction and give the purchased products to the player.